 When I shared tips for taking care of cats during the autumn and winter earlier this week I had a great response and my attention turned to other pets in the family.
 I thought about the animals we care for who are ‘outside’ pets; in our family we have chickens and guinea pigs, and other pets such as rabbits and even dogs in kennels need a little extra special treatment during the colder months.
 So today I’m sharing some ideas on things you can do to make your outside pets comfortable in the winter, and I’m starting with poultry.
-This week I ordered some ‘treats’ for my mum’s chickens.
+I was kindly gifted some ‘treats’ for my mum’s chickens by Swallow Aquatics.
 She has a flock of bantams in her garden and they are the sweetest, friendliest little hens I’ve ever met.
 When I was shopping for some cat products earlier this week (more about that later!)
 I spotted some poultry deals on the Swallow Aquatics pet shop website.
 With my husband having recently used up the last of the mite powder while cleaning out the chickens recently, I knew that a replacement was needed.
 So when I saw the Johnson’s Housing Spray was reduced I added a can to my online basket.
 I also picked up a bottle of antibacterial powder just in case any of mum’s bantams need treatment for cuts or grazes (though they never have so far!) over the winter, and I couldn’t resist treating the flock to a Johnson’s Corn and Grit Treat Bar.
 I took the treats over to mum’s chickens this morning and snapped some photos of the cute little bantams while I was there.
 I researched ways of making chickens more comfortable during the winter and here are some tips that I found on MyPetChicken.com:

 - You can rub moisturiser or Vaseline on to wattles and combs to prevent frostbite.

 - Chickens gradually get used to the cold weather over time so there is no need to heat the coop at all.